Object Detection in 20 Years: A Survey: Speed-Up of Detection

 \subsection{Lightweight Network Design}

-The last group of methods to speed up a CNN based detector is to directly design a lightweight network instead of using off-the-shelf detection engines.
-Researchers have long been exploring the right configurations of a network so that to gain accuracy under a constrained time cost.
-In addition to some general designing principles like ``fewer channels and more layers'' \cite{CVPR15-CNNConstTime}, some other approaches have been proposed in recent years: 1) factorizing convolutions, 2) group convolution, 3) depth-wise separable convolution, 4) bottle-neck design, and 5) neural architecture search.
+The last group of methods to speed up a CNN based detector is to directly design lightweight networks.
+In addition to some general designing principles like ``fewer channels and more layers'' \cite{CVPR15-CNNConstTime}, some other methods have been proposed in recent years \cite{qin2019thundernet, NIPS2018_7466, huang2018yolo, law2019cornernet, yu2021pp}.